 It’s pretty clear that KitzConcept spent a lot of time struggling with how to make the helmet but it still has some faults.
 I mentioned previously that the shape of the helmet is wrong.
 There’s a visor tucked into the top of the helmet.
 You have to have the helmet hair installed tight against the face for the visor to function properly.
 Once you slide the visor up, you’ll need to remove the top of the helmet to push it back down again but that’s easily accomplished.
 The bottom of the helmet has its own visor instead of pinching onto the existing visor above (so you would retract the top visor if you want to install the lower part of the helmet).
 The fit is so tight that the helmet hair appears to conflict.
 I would have recommended that there be one visor, not integral to the helmet, that included hair and installed in lieu of the helmet hair.

 The SHFiguarts toys I own usually have an extension at the shoulder that allows a more life-like range of movement at that joint.
 The KitzConcept action figures have some play at that joint before the ball at the base of the arm that does allow a sufficient range of movement but it falls a little short of what you can do with a SHFiguarts toy.
 Otherwise, everything here is comparable.
-The head is on a ball joint.
-Minmay’s head is limited in its range by the long hair in the back and the chin hitting the choker in the front.
+Hair will occasionally impede articulation so check out the video reviews.
 The elbows and knees both allow better than 90degrees of move but nowhere near 180 but they also allow twisting to get movement along another plane.
 The hands are on ball joints with a very nice range of movement.
-Minmay’s skirt and Rick’s pants around the waist area are flexible but Minmay’s skirt hinders movement in all directions.
+Waist mobility is frequently impaired by the outfits so again, check out the video reviews for each figure.
 The hips feature a nice amount of twist allowing you to get the toes pointed out or in.
 Like the elbows, the knees won’t let you go too far past 90 degrees but do offer another twist point.
 The ankles also feature both a twist L/R and a good range of movement of toe up/heel back.

 I’m not a huge fan of character figures but they make for more lively displays of the mecha toys I love.
+If you’ve been waiting forever for Bandai to make SDF Macross figures, then you should stop waiting and accept this alternative.
 While Minmei’s outfit betrays her roots in yesteryear, she otherwise does a great job hanging with SHFiguarts figures you may own.
-Rick will look great next to any display of VF-1J valkyries.
-If you’ve been waiting forever for Bandai to make SDF Macross figures, then you should stop waiting and accept this alternative.
+Her cheongsam version is timeless.
+Rick will look great next to any display of VF-1J toys.
+Lisa sets up fun love triangle scenes.
 Every time KitzConcept produces another one of these toys, the others in the line become more enjoyable thanks to the display and interplay options so I hope we see a lot more of these in the future.
 If KitzConcept is wise, they’ll start including a neck more similar to the one Sentinel is using should they ever get to New Generation/Mospeada figures.